Frequently Asked Questions (FAQs) – Position transducers

 LiView is suitable for any differential cylinder with a plugged or screwed piston rod bearing as well as for plunger cylinders.
 Before it can be integrated, the cylinder only needs to be modified according to the specifications of Liebherr Components.
 Only minor modifications are required, such as ensuring that the probes and the RF termination element are correctly positioned.

+Based on drawings or 3D models, we can quickly determine in a Quick Check whether your cylinder is suitable for LiView.
 Before installing LiView, you will need to prepare your installation and your cylinder.
 We will therefore carry out an electrical simulation of your cylinder before you start production.
 We will also support you in the mechanical modification of the piston rod bearing.

 What is the optimal distance between the electronics module and the cylinder?